 Foods That Help Maintain Healthy Thyroid Levels

 Seaweed is a great source of iodine and considered one of the most beneficial foods for thyroid health.
 Believe it or not, not all seaweed is the same; there are a number of varieties to try.
 Wakame and nori can usually be found in the international section of your grocery store.
 Wakame is the delicious green seaweed you see swirling around miso soup.
 If you’ve ever tried sushi rolls, nori is the dark green sheet upon which the ingredients are arranged.
 Kelp and kombu, two other varieties, are used to flavor soup stock.
-If you’re an advanced seaweed consumer or feeling adventurous, try making a seaweed salad with kelp.
-But, beware, as it can be an acquired taste!

 Many foods are high in selenium.
 Brazil nuts, pinto beans, and button mushrooms are just a few.
-Six Brazil nuts offer 774% of your daily selenium needs.
+Six Brazil nuts offer 774 percent of your daily selenium needs.
 Eating just a few every day will provide more than enough selenium.
 Selenium toxicity is possible with high doses.
-Whether you get selenium from food or supplements, it’s best to stay within dietary guidelines.
+Whether you get selenium from food or supplements, it's best to stay within dietary guidelines.

 Various cereals and nut milk, like almond and hemp, are fortified with B-12.
 Other sources of B-12 include meat, dairy, and eggs, but, beware, as these foods also promote inflammation.[17, 18] Inflammation is often present with thyroid disorders.
 In fact, inflammation can actually cause hypothyroidism.